lf-energy/foundation/project-proposal.md

 - All projects may attend TAC meetings and contribute work regardless of their stage.
 - Incubation projects will be featured on the LF Energy projects page.
-- All trademarks for Sandbox, Incubating, Graduated, and Emeritus projects are retained by LF Energy.
+- All trademarks for Incubator, Early Adoption, Graduated, and Emeritus projects are retained by LF Energy.